-PLEASE - DO NOT COME EARLIER THAN 1:00 P.M.
+PLEASE - DO NOT COME EARLIER THAN 12:30 P.M.
 THE CAMP AND STAFF WILL NOT BE READY TO GREET YOU AND ALL AREAS WILL BE CLOSED.
 BUT - ARRIVE BEFORE 1:30 P.M.
 TO ENSURE A SMOOTH CHECK-IN FOR YOUR UNIT.

 Your Village Staff will meet you and give you instructions on unloading your gear.
-Please remember that no one is allowed to ride in the back of an open vehicle.
+Please remember that no one can ride in the back of an open vehicle.